Skip to Content

 Grafana Cloud

-Grepr’s OpenTelemetry integration can be configured to connect with Grafana Cloud using the OpenTelemetry Protocol (OTLP).
+You can configure Grepr’s OpenTelemetry integration to connect with Grafana Cloud using the OpenTelemetry Protocol (OTLP).
 Use an OpenTelemetry integration to create sources that ingest data from OTLP-compatible collectors and sinks that send processed log data to Grafana Cloud.

 Google Cloud Platform (GCP)

-The GCP integration enables you to stream logs from Google Cloud services to Grepr for processing and analysis, then forward the processed logs to any Grepr-supported observability platform or tool, such as Datadog, Splunk, or New Relic.
+The GCP integration as a source enables you to stream logs from Google Cloud services to Grepr for processing and analysis, and then forward the processed logs to any sink created using a Grepr-supported integration, such as Datadog, Splunk, or New Relic.

 See Google Cloud Platform observability with Grepr.